You can report dog fouling to us using our online form below.

 If you see a dog owner not clean up after their dog and are willing to act as a witness in any prosecution, we can take formal action against them.
 If you would prefer not to act as a witness, or didn't see it happen, we can:

-- using signs and information to raise awareness
+- use signs and information to raise awareness

-- issuing fixed penalty fines if we see dog fouling
+- patrol known ‘hot spots’ and issue fixed penalty fines if we see dog fouling

 Be a responsible dog owner